Tips

 • Troubleshooting

-• If a category title needs explanation, it’s internal jargon
+• if a category name needs explanation, it is probably internal jargon

 URL structure rules: short, readable, problem first

-URLs are part label, part promise.
-They should be scannable, stable, and predictable.
+URLs are part label and part promise.
+They should be easy to scan, stable over time, and predictable.

-• Avoid dates, random IDs, and deep nesting you’ll reorganize later
+• avoid dates, random IDs, and deep nesting

-• Standardize trailing slashes and parameters so you don’t create duplicates
+• standardize parameters and trailing slashes so you do not create duplicates

-If you can say the URL out loud and it still makes sense, it’s probably good.
+If you can say the URL out loud and it still makes sense, it is probably good.

 Internal linking: use “related articles” like a map, not a junk drawer

 Internal links are where help center SEO quietly wins.
-They connect clusters, reduce dead ends, and teach Google what the canonical answer is.
+They connect related pages, reduce dead ends, and help search engines understand which page should lead.

 Make links intentional:

-• Add a prerequisite path near the top: what users must do first
+• add a prerequisite path near the top when users need to do something first

-• Add a fallback path inside troubleshooting: what to try if the main fix fails
+• add a fallback path inside troubleshooting when the main fix fails

-• Add a next step at the end: what users typically do after the fix
+• add a logical next step at the end when users typically continue somewhere else

 Keep it disciplined:

-• 3 to 6 related items per article is enough
+• 3 to 6 related items per article is usually enough

-• Use descriptive anchor text that matches real user language, not vague labels
+• use descriptive anchor text that matches real user language

 On page optimization for help center articles

-On page SEO in a help center is not about squeezing keywords into every sentence.
-It’s about making the page instantly legible to two readers: Google, and a user who is already annoyed.
-Win the click, then win the resolution.
+On-page SEO in a help center is not about squeezing keywords into every sentence.
+It is about making the page easy to understand for two readers at once: a search engine and a user who already wants the answer fast.

 Help center on site search results for ‘payment failed,’ showing related articles that match customer wording and reduce zero result searches.